shugonta/tweetsharp/README.md

 no pull requests are received, so please plan accordingly, engage commercial support, or help out!

 #### Commercial support
-Due to popular request, I offer commercial support services; you may inquire about support requests by contacting me through GitHub.
-For the majority of cases, though, you should be able to get on fine by forking, adding your desired API changes through the DSL, and issuing a pull request.

-#### Corporate sponsorships
+I no longer offer commercial support services for TweetSharp.
+It is now in its final state.
-Ongoing development on V2 of this project wouldn't have been possible without contributions from these companies.
+TweetSharp V2 in general wouldn't have been possible without the sponsorship of SmartParents.

 [![SmartParents](https://raw.github.com/danielcrenna/tweetsharp/master/sponsors/SmartParents_RGB_logo_250px.png)](http://smartparents.com)